 What course is eligible?

-Any online or blended for-credit NC State course for which the faculty is the instructor of record and has taught online or in a blended form at least twice.
+Eligible courses include any online or blended/hybrid for-credit NC State course for which the faculty is the instructor of record and has taught online or in a blended or hybrid form at least twice.

 - Apply research-based course design strategies to an existing online or blended, for-credit course at NC State.